geanpannellini/iowa_liquor_retail_sales/README.md

 All tables are possibly found [here](models).

-I am using the medallion concept, and because of that I split the layers using `bronze`, `silver`, and `gold`.
+I am using the [Medallion Architecture](https://www.databricks.com/glossary/medallion-architecture), and because of that I split the layers using `bronze`, `silver`, and `gold`.

 ## Bronze

-The bronze layer is basic the data how it is.
-There is a staging layer (XXX - link here), that we can make small transformation.
+The bronze layer is the data ingestion and I don't modify the data.
+There is a [staging layer](models/sources/stg_sales.sql), where we can make a small transformation like switching the typo.

+All tables are materialized by view in this stage.

 ## Silver
 The schema is above: